llllllllll/lazy_python/README.md

 writing really inefficient python, python's rules must be followed.

-For example, `__bool__`, `__int__`, and other converters expect that the return type MUST be a the proper type.
-This counts as a place where strictness is needed for this reason<sup>1</sup>.
+For example, `__bool__`, `__int__`, and other converters expect that the return type must be a the proper type.
+This counts as a place where strictness is needed<sup>1</sup>.

 This might not be the case though, instead, I might have missed something and you are correct, it should be lazy.
-If you think this is the case, open an issue and I will try to address it as soon as possible.
+If you think I missed something, open an issue and I will try to address it as soon as possible.